 Waiting for the People: Colonialism and the Idea of Democracy in India

-“Self-Rule and the Problem of Peoplehood in Colonial India” (forthcoming in the American Political Science Review 114, no. 1 (2020): 81-94.
+“Self-Rule and the Problem of Peoplehood in Colonial India,” American Political Science Review 114, no. 1 (2020): 81-94.

 This article theorizes the colonial problem of peoplehood that Indian anticolonial thinkers grappled with in their attempts to conceptualize self-rule, or swaraj.
 British colonial rule drew its legitimacy from a developmentalist conception of the colonized people as backward and disunited.
 The discourse of “underdeveloped” colonial peoplehood rendered the Indian people “unfit” for self-government, suspending their sovereignty to an indefinite future.
 The concept of swaraj would be born with the rejection of deferred colonial self-government.
 Yet the persistence of the developmentalist figuration of the people generated a crisis of sovereign authorization.
 The pre-Gandhian swaraj theorists would be faced with the not-yet claimable figure of the people at the very moment of disavowing the British claim to rule.
 Recovering this underappreciated pre-Gandhian history of the concept of swaraj and reinterpreting its Gandhian moment, this article offers a new reading of Gandhi’s theory of moral self-rule.
 In so doing, it demonstrates how the history of swaraj helps trace the colonial career of popular sovereignty.